healingdrawing/task-my-ls-1/README.md

 - List all files and directories in a specific directory, including hidden files and directories:
   `./my-ls-1 -a /path/to/directory`

-- Sort the files and directories in a specific directory by modification time:
+- Sort the output in a specific directory by modification time:
   `./my-ls-1 -t /path/to/directory`

-- Sort the files and directories in a specific directory in reverse order:
+- Sort the output in a specific directory in reverse order:
   `./my-ls-1 -r /path/to/directory`

 [⬆️](#table-of-contents)